RNAcentral/rnacentral-backend/README.md

 ## Installation

-1. Clone Git repository:
+1. Clone Git repository and access the directory:
   ```
   git clone --recursive https://github.com/RNAcentral/rnacentral-backend.git
+  cd rnacentral-backend
   ```

-2. Using the local_settings_example.py file as a template, create the local_settings.py file and change the variables as desired.
-You will need to set up another database, as the public database uses a version of postgres that is no longer supported by newer versions of Django.
+2. Using the `.env-example` file as a template, create the `.env` file and change the variables as desired.

-3. Run the app using [Docker](https://www.docker.com):
+3. Create and activate a Virtual Environment
   ```
-  docker-compose up --build
+  python -m venv env
+  source env/bin/activate
   ```

-## Tests

-To run all tests, use
+4. Run the app using:
   ```
-  docker exec -it <container_id> python /backend/manage.py test sequence.tests
+  cd backend
+  uvicorn main:app --reload
   ```

-## Developer details

-1. For QcStatusSerializer, using PrimaryKeyRelatedField instead of CharField avoids a new query to the database.
-Drf-spectacular will throw a [warning](https://stackoverflow.com/questions/63078096/django-rest-framework-why-does-primarykeyrelatedfield-document-as-a-string-in-t) message though.